27 August 2024

 Why is the Arise Africa campaign needed?

 Millions of Christians face violent persecution for their faith in sub-Saharan Africa.
-According to Open Doors World Watch List research, over 90% of Christians killed for their faith last year were in sub-Saharan Africa, and the number of countries in sub-Saharan Africa recording extremely high levels of violence against Christians rose from 13 to 15 from the previous year.
-This rising violence is being driven largely by Islamic extremists taking advantage of political instability in the region.
+According to Open Doors World Watch List research, over 90% of Christians killed for their faith last year were in sub-Saharan Africa.
+This rising violence is being driven largely by Islamist extremists taking advantage of political instability in the region.

 And yet the world has not noticed.

-In response, the African church is calling for their brothers and sisters around the world to join them in the Arise Africa campaign.
+In response, the African church is calling for their brothers and sisters around the world to help stop the violence and start the healing by joining them in the Arise Africa campaign.
 It aims to see that the global community acknowledges and acts against extreme violence and supports the church to persevere – and to be resilient, resourceful and influential.

 How many Christians are displaced in sub-Saharan Africa?

-According to Open Doors research, 16.2 million Christians in sub-Saharan Africa are displaced by violence and conflict.
+According to Open Doors research, millions of Christians in sub-Saharan Africa are displaced by violence and conflict.

 The Arise Africa campaign aims to ensure people are talking about this crisis.